czernous/persian-hugo/exampleSite/content/about/_index.md

 ---
 Are you an art school or university?

-In search of content to market your business?
+In search of content to market your courses?

 If so, I write blog posts and social media content for art schools based on my educational background in this sector and my work experience as a Teacher.